What's happened

 How we got here

-The attack occurred during a large Hanukkah festival at Bondi Beach, a popular Sydney location.
-The perpetrators, Sajid and Naveed Akram, traveled from the Philippines weeks prior, with authorities indicating possible ISIS inspiration.
-Sajid was killed by police, and Naveed was hospitalized and charged after awakening from a coma.
-The incident has heightened fears of rising antisemitism and extremism in Australia.
+The attack occurred during a Hanukkah celebration at Bondi Beach, a popular Sydney location.
+The perpetrators, Sajid and Naveed Akram, traveled from the Philippines and had links to Islamist militancy.
+Sajid was shot dead by police, while Naveed, who was in a coma, was charged with multiple offenses including terrorism-related crimes.
+The incident has heightened concerns over rising antisemitism and extremism in Australia, amid ongoing debates over gun control and immigration policies.

 Go deeper